eddiebrunson/Introduction-to-AI-in-Business-Notes/README.md

 #### Overview:

-1. Welcome to the AI in Business Scholarhip
+1. Welcome to the AI in Business Scholarship
 2. Introduction to AI in Business
 3. Creating a Dataset
 4. Build a Model